SchapiroLabor/Background_subtraction/README.md

 ## Introduction

 If there are background (autofluorescence) channels present in a `.tif` image, background subtraction should be performed so as not to skew the quantification counts of markers.
 The most precise way of subtracting background would be on a pixel-to-pixel basis.
-An alternative would be on a cell basis by just subtracting the background measurements from the marker measurements for each cell, however, it is possible to introduce an artificial reduction in the marker signal this way.
-Another advantage of pixel-to-pixel background subtraction is visual inspection, as well as future use of images as figures in published work.
+An alternative would be on a cell basis by just subtracting the background measurements from the marker measurements for each cell, however, for visual inspection of images, as well as future use of images as figures in published work, it is preferred to use this.

 Background subtraction is performed using the following formula: